swisscom/cleanerversion/docs/doc/historization_with_cleanerversion.rst

         ...
     )

-If you want to be sure, whether things work out correctly, run CleanerVersion's unittests from within your Django project root::
+Now, whether things work out correctly, run CleanerVersion's unit tests from within your Django project root::

     python manage.py test versions_tests

 If this terminates with a ``OK``, you're all set.
 Go on and create your models as follows.
+Keep in mind that you are not required to keep ``versions_tests`` in your ``INSTALLED_APPS`` settings, it will only create unnecessary tables everytime you sync with your DB.
+So, you can safely remove it after having run the test suite.

 A simple versionable model